 The State Administrative Tribunal may, if the State Administrative Tribunal thinks it appropriate to do so in the special circumstances of the case, make an order terminating the residence contract under section 58 or 59 even though any procedures specified under any applicable code or the residence contract for giving notice of intention to terminate the residence contract have not been complied with.

-[Section 61 amended by No. 55 of 2004 s.
+[Section 61 amended: No. 55 of 2004 s.
 1044.]

 62. SAT may terminate residence contract where resident causes serious damage or injury